Haomari/Quizzical/README.md

 # Quizzical

-## General info
-Quiz about anime written with react
+Quiz app written with react

 ## Technologies
 Project is uses: